-Shopping Cart Items List
+1. Shopping Cart Items List

 When someone has a full cart and then has to stop shopping, it is very discouraging if they go back to their cart and all of the items are gone.

-Customer Service Information
+2. Customer Service Information

-If you send a cart abandonment e-mail, it is a good idea to post customer service contact information.
+If you send a cart abandonment email, it is a good idea to post customer service contact information.
 Searching for customer service information online can be difficult, and many people shy away from doing it because they view it as a hassle.

-Product Arrival E-mails
+Product Arrival Emails

-When a product has been delivered, it makes a huge impression if a business sends an e-mail to announce the product and to encourage contact if the order isn’t exactly what they were expecting.
+When a product has been delivered, it makes a huge impression if a business sends an email to announce the product and to encourage contact if the order isn’t exactly what they were expecting.

-If you want to show you genuinely care about your customers, and have faith in your products, your e-mail will announce their new product and include contact information to make it easy for them to reach out if they have any problems.
+If you want to show you genuinely care about your customers, and have faith in your products, your email will announce their new product and include contact information to make it easy for them to reach out if they have any problems.

-We Miss You E-mails
+We Miss You Emails

-For customers who haven’t shopped your store for a while, sending an e-mail to let them know you miss their business is an excellent way to encourage them to visit.
+For customers who haven’t shopped your store for a while, sending an email to let them know you miss their business is an excellent way to encourage them to visit.

 Even more, if you include a discount or free gift option, your consumers will have even more incentive to visit your store, where you can be set up to encourage them to make a sale.

-Recommended Products E-mails
+Recommended Products Emails

-While you don’t want to inundate your customer’s inboxes with e-mails, a well-timed e-mail that gives them recommendations can be helpful.
+While you don’t want to inundate your customer’s inboxes with emails, a well-timed email that gives them recommendations can be helpful.

-Final Encouragement for a Successful E-mail Setup
+Final Encouragement For a Successful Email Setup

 Launching a product or business is exciting, and you will find yourself highly focused on selling.
 It is not a bad thing to be sales focused, but it is equally important to understand that sales won’t happen without customers, and continued business won’t happen without loyal consumers.

 It is essential to understand the what your customers expect.
-Once you know the nature of your consumers, you can build an effective e-mail strategy that will meet their expectations.
+Once you know the nature of your consumers, you can build an effective email strategy that will meet their expectations.

-E-mail is an excellent way to reach your consumers.
+Email is an excellent way to reach your consumers.
 It is critical to find a balance between keeping your customers informed and overwhelming their inbox.